Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

 The main approach in obtaining enumerative invariants in algebraic geometry consists of setting up a moduli stack parametrizing the objects of interest and then constructing a fundamental class on the stack, against which one can integrate cohomology classes that capture geometric constraints in order to obtain numbers.
 However, it is typical that, while these moduli stacks often have an explicit expected dimension, they are very singular, far from equidimensional and do not behave well under deforming the moduli problem.

-To rectify these phenomena, Li-Tian \cite{LiTian} and Behrend-Fantechi \cite{BehFan} developed the theory of virtual fundamental cycles, which are a generalization of the usual fundamental class for a smooth scheme.
-They have been instrumental in defining and investigating several algebro-geometric enumerative invariants of great importance, such as Gromov-Witten \cite{BehGW}, Donaldson-Thomas \cite{Thomas} and Pandharipande-Thomas \cite{PT1} invariants, and are still one of the major components in modern enumerative geometry.
+To rectify these phenomena, Li--Tian \cite{LiTian} and Behrend--Fantechi \cite{BehFan} developed the theory of virtual fundamental cycles, which are a generalization of the usual fundamental class for a smooth scheme.
+They have been instrumental in defining and investigating several algebro-geometric enumerative invariants of great importance, such as Gromov--Witten \cite{BehGW}, Donaldson--Thomas \cite{Thomas} and Pandharipande--Thomas \cite{PT1} invariants, and are still one of the major components in modern enumerative geometry.

-Their construction goes as follows: Any Deligne-Mumford stack $X$ is equipped with its intrinsic normal cone $\cC_X$ which locally for an \'{e}tale map $U \to X$ and a closed embedding $U \hookrightarrow M$ into a smooth scheme $M$ is the quotient stack $[C_{U/M} / T_M|_U]$ (cf. \cite{BehFan}).
+Their construction goes as follows: Any Deligne--Mumford stack $X$ is equipped with its intrinsic normal cone $\cC_X$ which locally for an \'{e}tale map $U \to X$ and a closed embedding $U \hookrightarrow M$ into a smooth scheme $M$ is the quotient stack $[C_{U/M} / T_M|_U]$ (cf. \cite{BehFan}).
 A perfect obstruction theory, defined in \cite{BehFan}, is a morphism $\phi \colon E \to \bL_X$ inducing an embedding of $\cC_X$ into the vector bundle stack $\eE_X = h^1 / h^0 ( E^\vee )$.
 Given this gadget, the virtual fundamental cycle is constructed as the intersection of the zero section $0_{\eE_X}$ with $\cC_X$

 The existence of the virtual fundamental cycle is sufficient for constructing intersection theoretic and numerical enumerative invariants.
 Recently, there has been increased attention in such invariants that go beyond numbers or the intersection theory of cycles.
 Motivated by theoretical physics and geometric representation theory, invariants in $K$-theory are particularly desirable to have (see \cite{Okou2, Okou1}).